 WIZZ Air OnBoard Service – Food and Drinks

 No matter how short or long your flight with WIZZ Air might be, of course, there will be an optional meal service.
 In no Tickets are drinks or food included, hence you will have to pay even for a glass of water.
 But due to the exclusion of such amenities, the ticket prices can be as low as they are.
 In another blog post, I have already written the WizzAir Café in-flight menu down for you, including the food and beverages price list.
 Current example prices are 4.50 Euro for a salami or cheese sandwich, 3.50 Euro for soup, 3 Euro for a coffee or 2.50 Euro for a 0.5L bottle of water.
 No supermarket prices, but maybe even cheaper than what you can get at the airport in the departure area.
 Comparing prices is recommended!
 On-Board you will be able to pay either with cash, or Visa/MasterCard.

 WIZZ Air Onboard Entertainment

 Given WIZZ Air is a budget airline, you won’t find shiny screens anywhere onboard.
 No touchscreens mounted inside the back of the seat in front of you, now general displays showing the flight status.
-However, isn’t it also great to now and then unplug and just to nothing, or watch the scenery below pass by?
+However, isn’t it also great to now and then unplug and just do nothing, or watch the scenery below pass by?
 Otherwise, you will find the WIZZ Air Magazine in the personal pouch in front of you, for some light reading.
-Additionally, its always recommended bringing your own entertainment, such as a book or ebook reader, headphones or pre-downloaded movies on a mobile device.
+Additionally, it is always recommended to bring your own entertainment, such as a book or ebook reader, headphones or pre-downloaded movies on a mobile device.
 With usual flight times of less than three hours or up to six hours for the currently longest WIZZ Air Flight, you won’t be too bored, hopefully!